havenstadrp/documentatie/docs/guide/character/character.md

 ### Apartments integration

-{% hint style="warning" %}
+!!! warning
     If you disable start apartments, make sure you select a suitable default spawn location!

 ```lua